sami5001/ped.ro/cv.md

 ## Pedro Duarte

-### 30/M/London
+### 30/M/Barcelona

 I'm a front end developer with over 10 years experience.
 I've worked in various industries such as advertising, editorial, financial and start-ups.
 I'm interested in design systems, JAMstack, good DX/UX and under engineering.
+Born in Brazil, raised in the UK, living in Barcelona.

 ---